debdevops/aspnetbestpractices/docs/README.md

 - `opentelemetry.md` - OpenTelemetry setup and local verification.
 - `health.md` - Health endpoints and readiness/liveness checks.
 - `diagrams/` - Mermaid diagrams for flows.

-Open the files below for step-by-step instructions and sample commands (PowerShell/curl).
-Screenshots you produced are in the repo `screenshots/` folder and referenced from each document.

-If you want, I can also produce a small Postman collection or add these docs into the repository root `README.md`.